Ricksticks/rsfancygallery/README.md

 RSFancyGallery
 ==============

-WordPress plugin to add fancybox functionality to gallery elements.
+WordPress plugin to add FancyBox functionality to gallery elements.